-- formed globules ranging in size from 1 to 2 cm which were easily screened off. - Sample B: The silica absorbed 95.3% of the oil.
+- Sample A: The silica absorbed 100% of the oil and formed globules ranging in size from 1⁄2 to 2 cm which were easily screened off. - Sample B: The silica absorbed 95.3% of the oil.
 The remaining oil sank to the bottom, preventing absorption by the silica.
 Slightly more mixing was needed than in Example A. Some silica flew off the top of the surface during bubbling. - Sample C: The silica absorbed 98.4% of the oils.
 Globules of 4 to 6 cm were easily screened from the clear water that remained. - Sample D: The silica did not completely absorb the oil and no free floating globules were formed. - What is claimed is:

-1. A method for absorbing hydrocarbons from water consisting of the steps of:
+1. A method for absorbing hydrocarbons from water 30 consisting of the steps of: